xhu-chan/chin/README.md

-**Chin** is a small program that downloads images from specified 4chan thread using wget.
+**CHIN** is a small program that downloads images from specified 4chan thread using wget.

-**Cchin** is another program that uses chin to download images off entire board.
+**CCHIN** is another program that uses chin to download images off entire board.

 **WARNING:** cchin requires chin executable file to be in /usr/bin/, that is intended behaviour and is going to be changed in near future